Iberian corridor into the US

 No legal services.
 No Spanish or Portuguese company formation, no CNMV, CMVM, Banco de España, or adjacent regulator filings, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
 No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, or DOT clearance work for life-sciences, electronics, or hardware operators.

 These sit with Spanish and Portuguese counsel who specialise in US entry, with Latin American counsel where the US-bound trajectory routes through a Latin American subsidiary or holding, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Farfetch, OutSystems, Talkdesk, Unbabel, and Feedzai built US-facing positioning at category-level conviction and benefited from a Lisbon-ecosystem category vanguard.
 Spanish industrials, infrastructure, biotech, and family-controlled groups entering US enterprise procurement directly do not yet carry that vanguard.
-The fix is the same US-frame translation work, applied to industries that have not yet had a category lead-out.
+The fix is the same US buyer-language rewrite work, applied to industries that have not yet had a category lead-out.

 No. US entity formation, E-2 and L-1 visa work, customs and tariff classification, double-tax-treaty analysis, and banking introductions sit with the operator's own counsel.
-The firm designs US marketing architecture inside the legal and tax structure counsel has already established.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 Madrid has a dedicated city-level page at /cities/madrid/.
-Barcelona, Lisbon, and Bilbao are future Phase 2 city-gate candidates as demand surfaces.
+Barcelona, Lisbon, and Bilbao are future Phase 2 city-gate candidates as demand pages and sales materials.
 The Iberian gate carries the cross-region work for those operators today.

 Tell us what the US is doing to your pipeline.